esmailza/Housing_Price/README.md

 # Housing_Price
-A simple Neural Network Model to predict the housing price based on the house features like bedrooms, area, etc. We are using kaggle Housing Prices Dataset.
-The data has multicollinearity prob
+A simple Neural Network Model to predict housing prices based on house features such as the number of bedrooms, total area, and other relevant characteristics.
+We are using the Kaggle Housing Prices Dataset.
+The dataset exhibits multicollinearity, a situation where predictor variables are highly correlated with each other.
+To address this multicollinearity problem and improve model performance, we employ Principal Component Analysis (PCA) for dimensionality reduction.